keypom/keypom-docs/docs/Tutorials/Advanced/daos/security.md

 </p>
 </details>

-The goal here would be to find the `council` role in the DAO policy and check if the FC drop funder is included in the members within it.
-There are a few steps to this.

-1. Verify that the drop `funder` being passed into `new_auto_registration` is coming from Keypom using `keypom_args`.
-2. Get the DAO's policy using the SputnikV2 DAO view function `get_policy`.
-3. Find the `council` role in the policy and determine if the funder is included as a members of that role.

 ### Verifying Funder and Getting DAO Policy
-The first step here is modifying the `new_auto_registration` function to accept a funder string.
-The legitimacy of this received funder can be verified by checking if the `funderIdField` within the `keypom_args` was set to `funder`.

-Once the funder has been verified, `new_auto_registration` will call `get_policy` on the DAO contract.
+The first step is to call `get_policy` on the DAO contract.
 After `get_policy` is called, a callback function is invoked to receive and parse the policy.

 ``` rust reference
 https://github.com/keypom/dao-bot/blob/2c3a7bac8b18e1134483f0736e2ca9e2152f8509/src/lib.rs#L103-L119
 ```

 ### Ensuring Funder is Council
 After the policy is received, the council role is found using a filter.
-The role's hashset is then searched to see if the received funder `accountId` exists in that set.
+The role's hashset is then searched to see if the funder exists in that set.
 If yes, then the auto-registration continues and `add_proposal` is called.

 ```rust reference
 https://github.com/keypom/dao-bot/blob/2c3a7bac8b18e1134483f0736e2ca9e2152f8509/src/lib.rs#L122-L164